tokenly/counterparty-spec/README.md

 # counterparty-spec

-A developer-level specification for the Coutnerparty protocol.
+A developer-level specification for the Counterparty protocol.

 ## Status